flutter/samples/experimental/federated_plugin/README.md

 # federated_plugin

-A Flutter plugin sample that shows how to implement federated plugin to fetch device location on different platforms.
+A Flutter plugin sample that shows how to implement a federated plugin to fetch the device location on different platforms.

 This sample is currently being built.
 Not all platforms and functionality are in place.

 ## Goals for this sample

-* Shows how to develop a federated plugin which supports Android, iOS, Web & Desktop.
+* Show how to develop a federated plugin which supports Android, iOS, web & desktop.
 * Demonstrate how to use Platform Channels to communicate with different platforms including Web and Desktop.

 ## Questions/issues